 Q. What is Intermediate Rent Scheme?

-A. Properties where rent is set at Housing Allowance level or % of the open market rental price.
+A. Properties where rent is set at Housing Allowance level or % of the open market rental price dependent on the landlords arrangement as this may vary.

-Q. How much savings can I have to be eligible to be on the register?
+Q. How much savings can I have to be eligible to be on the register for intermediate rent?

 A. Applicant should have no more than £16,000 savings.